Geology of the Democratic Republic of the Congo: Foreland basin: West Congolian mobile belt

 The West Congolian mobile belt became a foreland basin during the Pan-African orogeny and forms the granitoid Chaillu Massif spanning into the Republic of Congo through Gabon.
-The massif has a north-south foliation and two generations of granitoids.
+The massif has a north–south foliation and two generations of granitoids.
 Gray granodiorite shifts to quartz, diorite, biotite and amphibolite-rich types, cut by veins of pink, potassic migmatite.
 The Chaillu Massif granitoids are 2.7 billion years old and engulfed pre-existing schist and greenstone.

 Northeast Congo Craton

 In northeastern DRC, Archean gneisses and granite-greenstones terranes are common.
 The Bomu Gneissic Complex and the West Nile Gneissic Complex basement gneiss rocks are 3.5 billion year old, while the more scattered Ganguan Greenstone Belt in the west and the Kibalian Greenstone Belt in the east formed between 3.2 and 2.6 billion years ago.
 The Bomu Gneissic Complex outcrops near the Bomu River and the Uele River at the border with the Central African Republic.
 Out of four named types of gneiss, the Bomu gneiss, rich in amphibolite and pyroxene is the largest group in a synform structure in northern DRC.
 The different gneisses probably began to form 3.5 billion years ago from oceanic source material and were later intruded by tonalite around 3.41 billion years ago.

 Granulite rocks in the same region as the West Nile Gneissic Complex pre-date the Watian orogeny 2.9 billion years ago and contain charnockitic dolerite dikes, with isoclinal folding of the rock.
 After the Watian orogeny, volcanic and sedimentary rocks in what is now northeast DRC metamorphosed into the Western Gray Gneissic Group with biotite, hornblende and microlite.
 The subsequent Aruan orogeny 2.68 billion years ago gave these rocks a northeast plunging fold.

 The Ganguan Greenstone Belt is 3.2 billion years old and contains sericite quartzites, quartz phyllite, talc schist poor in quartz and chlorite schist.
 The Kibalian Greenstone Belt appears at surface level to be separate belts, divided up by the Upper Congo Granitoid Massif, but geologists believe it is actually a continuous greenstone belt with mafic and intermediate volcanic rocks in the west and banded iron formations in the east.
-Granitoid rocks are the most common in northeastern DRC, probably formed from monzonite granites and tonalities.
+Granitoid rocks are the most common in northeastern DRC, probably formed from monzonite granites and tonalites.